vsivsi/cdbtiles/README.md

 Q: What the heck does that mean?

-A: With this installed, you can read/write rendered map image tiles from other tilelive.js sources/sinks (mbtiles, Mapnik, TileJSON, S3, etc.)
+A: With this installed, you can use CouchDB to read/write map image tiles from other tilelive.js sources/sinks (mbtiles, Mapnik, TileJSON, S3, etc.)

 Q: Come again?